 As every year, the study is published by Monster together with the Center of Human Resources Information Systems (CHRIS) at the University of Bamberg and is presented to the public today at a symposium in Frankfurt.

 For the study, the 1.000 were the largest German Company interviewed with a response rate of 11,4% and compared the results with the results of the user behavior and the assessments of 4.800 job seekers and career prospects.

 For a comprehensive overview, analyzes of the top 300 companies in the automotive sector (8 percent return), trade (7,7 percent return rate) and IT (9 percent return rate) as well as several case studies were carried out.

 On the company side, the distribution of the sample sizes of the respective study participants according to Bisnode's current database register is representative of the characteristics of turnover, number of employees, and the number of sectors related to the corresponding population.

 Journalists have already been given the opportunity to see the results and discuss them on a small scale last week.
 My conclusion in advance: There is a lot in Puncto recruiting and application process.

-For 34,7 percent of the vacancies, companies are looking for the active search as well as in the context of a classic job advertisement.
-In the case of further 7,1 percent of the vacancies, the companies even try to find candidates exclusively through active sourcing.
+With 34,7 percent of vacancies, companies target job seekers both actively and as part of a classic job advertisement.
+With another 7,1 percent of vacancies, companies even try to find candidates only through Active Sourcing.

 With both of these measures, they are able to meet the approximately 45 percent of those who are interested in the careers who prefer to be approached directly by companies instead of applying for their own.
 Further advantages in the area of active sourcing are seen by companies in possible cost savings.